My complete guide to Prague’s 4 Botanical Gardens – Opening Times, Tickets & Directions

 It’s quite ironic, that when Prague was attacked in the controversial bombing by American Forces on 14 February 1945, it was the German part of the botanical garden that was damaged, not the Czech one.

-Today, the Charles University Garden consists of an outdoor garden and a few interconnecting greenhouses, that houses not only rare plants, but also birds.
+Today, the Charles University Garden has a large outdoor garden and a few interconnecting greenhouses, that have not only rare plants, but also birds.

 The botanical garden organises several exhibitions throughout the year.
 These usually include cacti, succulents, orchids, citrus plants and meat-eating plants exhibitions.
 My favourite exhibition includes the annual Christmas decorations exhibition, but you can also see the rare birds and budgies exhibition and also the small aquarium fish exhibition.